bbauska/JS-svg/README.md

 <p><small><small><i><b>Figure 3-10.</b> A repeating pattern creating an optical illusion</i></small></small></p>

-If the illusion worked, the gray lines should appear slightly slanted, particularly those you're not directly focusing on.
+<p>If the illusion worked, the gray lines should appear slightly slanted,
+particularly those you're not directly focusing on.
 Hopefully this will give you some sense of the power of patterns!
-We've touched on the main points, but they can be customized extensively with further parameters if needed.
+We've touched on the main points, but they can be customized extensively with further parameters if needed.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch3-10">3.10 Grouping and Reusing Elements</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Grouping elements together can be done with the g element.
-There are a number of use cases for this.
+<p>Grouping elements together can be done with the g element.
+There are a
+number of use cases for this.
 One, which applications like Inkscape have adopted, is to use the g element to support layer functionality.
 Another is to group elements together for the purposes of transformation (i.e., moving, rotating, or skewing multiple elements at once).
-And another is to simply group items together to better organize your SVG.
+And another is to simply group items together to better organize your SVG.</p>

 <pre>
 // <i>Create a circle and add it to a group.</i>